-Canadian mediator Rick Weiler wrote a post on the Kluwer Mediation Blog raising concerns about whether predominant model of commercial mediation using a single three- or six-hour session promotes good decision-making by litigants.
+Canadian mediator Rick Weiler wrote a blog post raising concerns about whether predominant model of commercial mediation using a single three- or six-hour session promotes good decision-making by litigants.
 He wrote:

 The current commercial mediation model handed down over the past 30 years is working just fine for lawyers and mediators (not to mention the court system).
 A settlement is the goal at the mediation without much emphasis on the quality of that settlement.
 Is this approach to mediation truly meeting the interests of the clients?
 If not, what changes might be made?
 Is it time for commercial mediators to offer a more client-centered process involving multiple sessions?

-In our book, we encourage mediators and mediation programs to use “planned early two-stage mediation” (PETSM) when appropriate.
-Family mediation often involves planning for more than one mediation session, illustrating benefits of a PETSM approach.
+In our book, we encourage mediators and mediation programs to use a planned early two-stage process when appropriate.
+Family mediation often involves planning for more than one mediation session, illustrating benefits of a two-stage approach.

 Risks of Unplanned One-Session Mediations